GACJ/complib-help/docs/methods/overview.md

 :   Opens a new tab displaying the contents of the [blue line](#blue-line) tab in a form which is easy to print.

 !!! note
-    The `Find compositions true to this`, `Add to collection` and `Clone` buttons are only available to registered Power Users.
+    The `Find compositions true to this`, `Design new (unrung) methods like this`, `Add to collection` and `Clone` buttons are only available to registered Power Users.
 If you are not logged in, these buttons will not be displayed.

 ## Tabs overview
-The majority of the page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):
+A method page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):

 [Blue Line](#blue-line)
 :   A visual representation of the method.

 [Properties](#properties)
 :   The structural properties of the method, including its **place notation**, **leadhead group**, **extension path** (if applicable) and more.
-A large amount of this information pertains to the method's **classification**, which derives from the Central Council's [Framework for Method Ringing](https://framework.cccbr.org.uk/version2/index.html).
+A large amount of this information relates to the method's **classification**, which derives from the Central Council's [Framework for Method Ringing](https://framework.cccbr.org.uk/version2/index.html).

 [Related Methods](#related-methods)
 :   Any methods which are related to the current method, such as **halflead/leadend variants** and methods belonging to the same **extension family** (whether compliant with the Central Council Framework or not).